-Select some mailboxes or messages and press the capture key.
-EagleFiler will preserve the message status and flagged indicators from Mail, as well as any keywords, projects, and notes from MailTags.
+Select some messages (either from regular mailboxes or smart mailboxes) and press the capture key.
+EagleFiler will preserve the message status and flagged indicators from Mail, as well as any keywords, projects, and notes from MailTags27.
 EagleFiler is able to import messages from IMAP mailboxes, however it will only import the parts of the messages that have been downloaded from the server.
 Thus, it is recommended that you select the option in Mail's preferences to keep All messages and their attachments for offline viewing.
 Another way to import from Apple Mail is to drag and drop folders or mailboxes from the Finder.
 This makes it possible to import whole hierarchies of mail.